-Moving Images – Static Spaces? ………..
-The blurring of Architectures, Film, Animation, Digital Art, Coding and Design
+Moving Images – Static Spaces: Architectures, Art, Media, Film, Digital Art and Design

 Dates: 12-13 April 2018

 The relationship between architecture, urban environments and the moving image is deep rooted.
 It is also mutating.
 Born in the City Symphony films of the early 20th it was premised on the dynamic and mobile representation of buildings, streets and cities.
-Caught on celluloid, these architectures were projected on screen and presented like never before.
-It is a relationship that continues today with interiors, architecture and cities still forming backdrops to action and being the subject of feature films and TV.
+Caught on celluloid, these architectures were the setting of news reels and documentaries.
+They were also settings projected on screen and presented like never before.
+This complex relationship continues today with interiors, architecture and cities still forming backdrops to action and being the subject of feature films, documentaries, news broadcasts and TV.

-Today, however, moving imagery and architecture coexist in multiple other worlds too: virtual reality spaces explored through headsets and haptic sensors; the animated environments of Second Life; the projection mapping of buildings in physical space; the fantastical settings of the gaming industry; fly-through representations of architectural projects; and the real-time algorithmic formation of parametric architecture on a computer screen.
-This complex new scenario will be explored at this event.
+Today, however, moving imagery and architecture coexist in multiple other worlds too: iphone screens and locative media; YouTube ‘news’ streaming of war torn cites; virtual reality spaces explored through headsets and haptic sensors; the animated environments of Second Life; the fantastical settings of the gaming industry; fly-through representations of architectural projects; and the real-time algorithmic formation of parametric architecture on a computer screen.
+All this has also been built on a an ever resent and still influential history of the static image.
+This complex traditional and new scenario will be explored at this event.

 This conference is international.